ckling/promoss/readme.txt

 0 10 9 10 11

 The first line reads: For context 0, documents which are assigned to context group 0 draw their topics from context cluster 0 and context cluster 1.
+If no groups.txt is given, all context groups will be linked to a context cluster with the same ID, which means that all context clusters are independent.

 ***************************